-- 1) traditional - 2) traditional, but co-authored by 2 students (the share of each co-author must be equal) - 3) scientific article (it does not have to be published) - 4) scientific article (it does not have to be published), but co-authored by 2 students (the share of each co-author must be equal) - 5) scientific article (it does not have to be published), but in co-authorship with the supervisor (student's share of at least 60%).
+- 1) traditional (~50 pages, ~100 000 characters with spaces for Bachelor thesis and ~80 pages, ~160 000 characters for Master thesis) - 2) traditional, but co-authored by 2 students (the share of each co-author must be equal) - 3) scientific article (it does not have to be published) - 4) scientific article (it does not have to be published), but co-authored by 2 students (the share of each co-author must be equal) - 5) scientific article (it does not have to be published), but in co-authorship with the supervisor (student's share of at least 60%).
 Example - 6) scientific article (it does not have to be published), but co-authored by 2 students and the supervisor (share of each student at least 40%)

 Thesis as a scientific article should contain the annex.
 The limit of words does not cover the annex.
-The annex should contain broader description (than presented in the main part of the thesis) of the literature overview and the applied research method and the results.
+The annex should contain broader description (than presented in the main part of the thesis) of the literature review, the applied research method, and the results.